-Cyprus applies a special scheme for small enterprises, with the exemption limit set at €15.600.
-As such, a business, that is established in Cyprus, must register for VAT if the value of its taxable supplies (including zero rated supplies) exceeds the registration threshold of €15.600 when applying either the historic test or the future test (explained below).
+Cyprus applies a special scheme for small enterprises, with the exemption limit set at $\leq 15.600$ .
+As such, a business, that is established in Cyprus, must register for VAT if the value of its taxable supplies exceeds the registration threshold of $\leq 15.600$ when applying either the historic test or the future test (explained below).